gsantiago/subtitle.js/README.md

   .pipe(outputStream)
 ```

-For convenience, it also offers Promise-based functions like `parse` and `stringify`.
-However, you should avoit it and rather use the Stream-based functions for better performance and memory management:
+It also offers promise-based functions like `parse` and `stringify`.
+However, you should avoit it and rather use the stream-based functions for better performance and memory management:

 ```ts
 import { parse, stringify } from 'subtitle'